panzerama/Monkey.INF/ActOne/SceneOne.md

     Whose image even but now appear'd to us,
     Was, as you know, by Fortinbras of Norway,
     Thereto prick'd on by a most emulate pride,
-    Dared to the combat; in which our valiant Hamlet-- For so this side of our known world esteem'd him-- Did slay this Fortinbras; who by a seal'd compact, Well ratified by law and heraldry,
+    Dared to the combat; in which our valiant Omelet-- For so this side of our known world esteem'd him-- Did slay this Fortinbras; who by a seal'd compact, Well ratified by law and heraldry,